aldopando/BellabeatCaseStudy/cleaning.md

 Before using the DISTINCT statement to remove any duplicate in the data, first we need to pinpoint if there are duplicates at all in the merged tables.
 In order to ensure a table doesn't have duplicates, a user cannot have more than one record with the same time.

+Since BigQuery doesn't allow in-place updates or deletions of individual rows in standard tables, we will create a dataset that will storage the cleaned version of the tables that contain only distinct rows.
+This dataset is named `clean_data`.

 ## hourlyCalories_merged